johnmmason/johnmmason-coe332/midterm/README.md

 ```

 ### /get_animal_by_uuid
 Get the animal with the UUID matching query parameter `uuid`.
+Since UUIDs are generated randomly, you will need to replace the example UUID with one from your database.

 ```bash
 curl "localhost:5018/get_animal_by_uuid?uuid=6e60b258-f8fb-43db-a64e-983f157feadb"
 ```

 ### /edit_animal_by_uuid
 Update the animal with UUID matching query parameter `uuid`.
+Since UUIDs are generated randomly, you will need to replace the example UUID with one from your database.
 **This route uses a POST request instead of a GET request.**

 ```bash